 What will be the stock size?

-Another interesting factor that plays an important role in the decision-making process is the stock size.
+Stock size is another interesting factor that plays an important role in the decision-making process.

 You need to decide how many products you will be selling, based on that you can select an appropriate platform.
 After all, you will be paying a huge amount for the platform or to the developer for selling a huge quantity of products while you only want to sell just a few is not a financially viable option.